List of Great British Menu chefs (series 1–4): Clare Smyth

+Clare Smyth, then-head chef of Michelin-starred Restaurant Gordon Ramsay, lost the Northern Ireland heat to Danny Millar in series four (2009).
+She is a chef patron of a London restaurant Core, which holds three Michelin stars since the 2021 Michelin Guide, making her the first ever female three-star British chef.
+She also owns another restaurant Oncore.

 Tristan Welch

 Tristan Welch was raised in Cambridge.
 Welch, head chef of a Kensington restaurant Launceston Place when first competed, won the London and South East heat in series four (2009).
 Welch was eliminated before the judging round of the region heat in series five (2010).
 He worked as an executive chef of a Mustique eatery Beach Café of the Cotton House hotel in mid-2010s for three years and then as that of a Cambridge brasserie Parker's Tavern from 2018.